cdbale/Hackathon/README.md

 This Project addresses the trade-off between the accuracy of location data with legal privacy protections.

-Prior research (de Montjoye et al. 2013) shows that four (4) spatio-temporal points are enough to uniquely identify 95% of individuals.
+Prior research [12] shows that four (4) spatio-temporal points are enough to uniquely identify 95% of individuals.
 This means that the assortment of COVID-19 location-tracking apps are destined to identify some individuals.
 Privacy concerns are further exacerbated when geospatial points can be traced to home addresses which are linked to public tax and real estate sale records.

 ### Project Goals